 cavity in cutting and biting teeth is called root canal.

 Fig#2 simplified diagram of an incisor

-e) Odontoblasts: Dentine contains many canals having dentine producing cells called
+e) Odontoblasts: Dentine contains many canals in cutting and biting teeth having dentine producing cells we term as

 f) Periodontal fibres: Many fibres connect cement at one end and the jawbone at the other

-end and hold the tooth firmly in position which are known as periodontal fibre.
+end and hold the tooth firmly in position which are known as periodontal fiber.

-a) THECODONT—The teeth are fastened in the socket of jaw bones.
+a) THECODONT—The socket of jaw bones contains the teeth.

-b) DIPHYODONT: In human, two sets of teeth are developed during lifetime.
+b) DIPHYODONT: In human, we get two sets of teeth during lifetime.

-These are known as temporary or deciduous teeth and permanent teeth.
+These we know as temporary or deciduous teeth and permanent teeth.

 The temporary teeth appear first.
-They are replaced by permanent set of teeth.
+Permanent set of teeth replaces the milk teeth.